 What if I don’t have a mobile website?

-As if to confuse things though (and Google does like to do this from time to time) it looks like Google may use some desktop signals in its mobile first search results, at least to start with.
-Gary Illyes has confirmed that the company may ‘smear’ search results, as a result of less links on mobile sites, something that could throw Google’s Pagerank signals all over the place and undermine ‘quality neutrality’.
+As if to confuse things though (and Google does like to do this from time to time) it looks like Google may use some desktop signals in its mobile-first search results, at least to start with.
+Gary Illyes has confirmed that the company may ‘smear’ search results, as a result of fewer links on mobile sites, something that could throw Google’s Pagerank signals all over the place and undermine ‘quality neutrality’.